 Files related to a component should be kept all together in one folder.
 By keeping things organized and placing components in appropriate folders and subfolders, it will be easier for the developer to find any part of the code when it needs a quick modification.

-In terms of React & React Native development, for a front-end developer who is involved in creating highly functional UIs, React Native presents one of the best options.
-That’s why, it’s always good to be up to date with existing techniques and tricks that can make your life with RN in 2022 even easier!
+Regarding React & React Native development, for a front-end developer who is involved in creating highly functional UI, React Native presents one of the best options.
+That’s why it’s always good to be updated with existing techniques and tricks to make your life with React Native in 2023 even more accessible!